VultureProject/vulture-doc/vultureOS/docs/applications/backend.md

  - **TCP** : Create a TCP HAProxy backend
  - **HTTP** : Create an HTTP HAProxy backend

-Depending on which mode you chose, configuration settings differ.
+Depending on which mode you choose, configuration settings differ.

 ## General parameters